mynameiskatherine/java-project-99/README.md

 You will need login and password to use it.
 Please contact you administrator to create account for you.

-Tab "Tasks" - use it to create, view and filter tasks.
-This is the main tab.
+Tab "Tasks" - use it to create, edit, view and filter tasks.
+This is the main tab.\
 Tab "Users" - use it to manage your account or create new one.
-It is prohibited to change or delete other accounts, system will show your an error in case you try to do this.
+It is prohibited to change or delete other accounts, system will show your an error in case you try to do this.\
-Tab "Labels" - use it to view and manage available labels (or tags) for tasks.
-It is prohibited to delete statuses which are used in tasks.
+Tab "Labels" - use it to view and manage available labels (or tags) for tasks and create new ones.
+It is prohibited to delete statuses which are used in tasks.\
-Tab "Task Statuses" - use it to view and manage available task statuses.
+Tab "Task Statuses" - use it to view and manage available task statuses and create new ones.
 It is prohibited to delete statuses which are used in tasks.